 Why choose Haney.Moorman.Paschal, P.C.?

 - Our firm has a strong connection to our local community.
-We have fostered close relationships with judges and other attorneys to provide our clients with a strong network of legal professionals.
+We know the court system and other attorneys to provide our clients with a strong network of legal professionals.

 - We are a full-service law firm that can help you with all your legal needs.
 We represent you from consultation to settlement, handling everything from paperwork to investigations.